Today, direct selling companies face 3 big challenges. These challenges are:

 There are two types of loyalty programs.
 One type rewards personal loyalty.
 The other rewards referral loyalty.
 You will need to decide whether to offer one or both of them.

-Like all other companies, direct selling companies should have strategies to encourage placement of multiple orders.
+Like all other companies, direct selling companies should have strategies to encourage the placement of multiple orders.
 In our special report, 20 Secrets of Successful Direct Selling Company, secret #13 is “Make your M.O. = multiple orders.”

 Unlike Amazon, your company should be focused on increasing orders placed with it, not on increasing orders placed with many companies through one platform.